 Women Helping Other Women (WHOW, or "wow" with a "h") brings prolife and pro-abortion women together, in a respectful and supportive environment, to do what women do best - collaborate i.e. to discuss and share ideas about the best ways to support women in crisis pregnancies and give them real and non-violent choices that truly enable.
 So, if you genuinely wish to see women continue their pregnancies to term, AND/OR to have real choices (beyond abortion), then help us find ways to make this happen, e.g. to lobby for resources such as:

 Prolife WHOW members will work separately to influence, if not repeal, the Thirty-sixth Amendment of the Constitution Bill 2018 (a pending amendment to permit the Oireachtas to allow abortion) - click here.
 Those based in N Ireland will also seek to minimise abortion there except where there are clear dangers to the woman's health (see download at base of page for common prolife concerns / conversations about abortion).

 To join WHOW, and/or attend a meeting, please just get in touch in confidence and let's work collaboratively towards 'better'. #TogetherIsBetter

 There can be a lot of misinformation about abortion.
 For educational purposes, we recommend watching an educational video by Dr Anthony Levitino - an abortionist who carried out over 1,200 abortions.

 A one-page summary of common conversations, or concerns, about abortion can be downloaded here.
-This summary of questions and responses is not suitable for anyone feeling vulnerable or distressed about abortion.
-Such readers should instead access any of our range of CBT supports (see 2nd download), a GP referral for 1-1 therapy, or other (see our "follow-up supports" page).
+This summary of prolife/pro-abortion conversations is not suitable for anyone feeling vulnerable or distressed about abortion.
+Such readers should access instead any of our range of CBT supports (see 2nd download), a GP referral for 1-1 therapy, or other (see our "follow-up supports" page).